manisiva/trepscore-services/CONTRIBUTING.md

 We'd also like the following information to help make a great experience for our users:

  - A URL for the service
- - A URL to a logo for the service (png or gif preferred)
+ - A URL to a logo for the service (transparent png or gif preferred)

 You can annotate all of this directly in the service class itself, like so: